 VI.
 INTERNAL AUDIT PLAN:

-- Annually, the Director of Internal Auditing will reevaluate and submit to the Executive Vice President and the Audit Visiting Committee an Internal Audit Plan for review and approval.
+- Annually, the Chief Internal Audit Officer will reevaluate and submit to the Executive Vice President/Chief Operating Officer and the Audit Visiting Committee an Internal Audit Plan for review and approval.
 The Plan will include a work schedule as well as budget and resource requirements for the next fiscal year.

 - The Plan will be developed based on a prioritization of audit projects using a risk-based methodology, including input of appropriate members of senior management, the principal external auditor, and the Audit Visiting Committee.
-Any significant deviation from the approved Plan will be communicated to the Executive Vice President the Audit Visiting Committee through periodic activity reports.
+Any significant deviation from the approved Plan will be communicated to the Executive Vice President/Chief Operating Officer the Audit Visiting Committee through periodic activity reports.

 VII.
 REPORTING AND MONITORING:

-- A written report will be prepared and issued by Internal Audit following the conclusion of each internal audit engagement and will be distributed to the accountable unit manager, their immediate supervisor, the Executive Vice President, and others when appropriate.
+- A written report will be prepared and issued by Internal Audit following the conclusion of each internal audit engagement and will be distributed to the accountable unit manager, their immediate supervisor, the Executive Vice President/Chief Operating Officer, and others when appropriate.
 A synopsis of internal audit results will also be communicated to the Audit Visiting Committee in accordance with its Charter.

 - Management of the audited area is required to respond in writing within 30 days to each internal audit report by indicating corrective action taken or to be taken in regard to the specific findings and recommendations.
 Management’s response will include a timetable for anticipated completion of action to be taken and an explanation for any recommended corrective action that will not be implemented.

 - Internal Audit will be responsible for appropriate follow-up on engagement findings and recommendations.
 The status of all significant open findings will be reported to the Audit Visiting Committee until closed.